Consumer medicine information

 • vomiting

-Do not take this medicine if the packaging is torn or shows signs of tampering.
+Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.

 If you are not sure whether you should start taking this medicine, talk to your doctor.

-If you have not told your doctor about any of the above, tell him/her before you start taking AJOVY.
+If you have not told your doctor about any of the above, tell him/ her before you start taking AJOVY.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you can get without a prescription from your pharmacy, supermarket or health food shop.

 It is not yet known whether some medicines and AJOVY may interfere with each other and affect how each might work.